 CELTIC CONNECTION: By birth I am Italian and French.
 However, both of my (adoptive) parents are of Irish heritage.
 My father’s side also has Welsh connections.

-HOBBIES: Travel, reading, learning, cuisine, health, making music, sports (F1, Montreal Canadiens, NY Yankees).
+HOBBIES: Travel, reading, learning, fashion, cuisine, health, making music, sports (F1, Montreal Canadiens, NY Yankees).

 HEROES: Any and all cancer survivors – I’ve been there, done that.
 Also, Muhammad Ali, Jean Beliveau, Patti Smith, Leonard Cohen, Joe Strummer, Henry Rollins, my mother (Joan) and father (Ken), and my children Dylan and Sofia.